Nelson-AM/Nelson-AM.github.io/pages/bookshelf.md

 * The Obstacle is the Way -- Ryan Holiday
 <!--2018-->
 * Harry Potter and the Methods of Rationality -- Eliezer Yudkowsky
-  * This has been on my to-read list ever since it came out and I read the first ten chapters, but I wanted to wait until it was finished so I could take it all in at my own pace.
+  * This has been on my to-read list ever since it came out and I read the first ten chapters, but I wanted to wait until it was finished so I could take it all in at my own pace... and it was worth it.
 * The Pragmatic Programmer: From Journeyman to Master -- Andrew Hunt & David Thomas
 * Mrs. Dalloway -- Virginia Woolf
 * Flowers for Algernon -- Daniel Keynes